Counselling vs Psychology vs Therapy: What’s the Difference?

 What is Christina’s background?

-Christina is a counsellor with formal training in psychology, social work and human services, and over a decade of experience, bringing clinical understanding and intuitive insight to her work.
+Christina is a counsellor with formal training in psychology, social work and human services, and over a decade of experience.
+She brings clinical understanding and intuitive insight, but she is not a registered psychologist and does not diagnose or prescribe.

 Which is right for me?

 If you need a diagnosis or assessment, start with a GP or psychologist.
-For working through life, emotions and patterns, counselling is often the better fit.
-Ask if you are unsure.
+For working through life, emotions, relationships and patterns, counselling is often the better fit.
+If you are unsure, ask before you commit, or use the free 15-minute assessment to talk it through.